top of page

 We're proud members of the Maldon Heritage Working Group, helping preserve and promote the Town's heritage.

-Enjoy a healthy spring walk with our latest Blue Plaque Walk
+Enjoy a healthy walk with our latest Blue Plaque Walk

 We've updated the Blue Plaque leaflet with details of the 8 plaques you can visit on this 2-mile walk around Maldon.
 You can download your copy here.